Ramblurr/ovos-skill-roon/README.md

 ## Setup

-⚠️ Your Roon Core must be on the same network as your Mycroft device.
-If your Mycroft device and Roon Core are on different vlans, you will need to configure the host and port manually. ⚠️
+⚠️ Your Roon Core must be on the same network as your OVOS device.
+If your OVOS device and Roon Core are on different vlans, you will need to configure the host and port manually. ⚠️

 ### Discovery